Benchmarking Spatial Access for Community-Level Accessibility

 This research asks,

-To help answer these questions, the research team will be consulting directly with individuals living with all types of disabilities to learn from their experiences, travel habits, and diverse needs as pedestrians and transit users.
+To help answer these questions, the research team will be consulting directly with individuals living with all types of disabilities to learn from their experiences, neighbourhood travel, and diverse needs as pedestrians and transit users.